 -- linear models for microarray data: http://www.statsci.org/smyth/pubs/limma-biocbook-reprint.pdf

--- If each biology group is on its own batch, then we can't tell the difference between group biology and batch variable.
+- batch effects and confounders-- If each biology group is on its own batch, then we can't tell the difference between group biology and batch variable.

 - In general we'd like the residuals to looks symmetrically (e.g. approximately Normally) distributed.
 Therefore, data transforms are often applied before regression.